KarlJohnsonnn/MeteoDataComparison/README.md

   The user has to execute the code with five additional arguments in order to specify the exact time and location of an event:

-    - minheight ... (float) minimum height of the desired frame, e.g.: 8.5
-    - maxheight ... (float) maximum height of the desired frame, e.g.: 12.0
-    - date ........ (integer) date of the dataset format: YYMMDD, e.g.: 180728
+    - date ........ (integer) date of the dataset format: YYMMDD, e.g.: 180728                    (default: 180729)
-    - from ........ (integer) starting time of the desired date in UTC, format: HHMM, e.g.: 0710
+    - from ........ (integer) starting time of the desired date in UTC, format: HHMM, e.g.: 0710  (default:   0000)
-    - to .......... (integer) end time of the desired date in UTC, format: HHMM, e.g.: 1240
+    - to .......... (integer) end time of the desired date in UTC, format: HHMM, e.g.: 1240       (default:   2359)
+    - minheight ... (float) minimum height of the desired frame, e.g.: 8.5                        (default:    0.0)
+    - maxheight ... (float) maximum height of the desired frame, e.g.: 12.0                       (default:   12.0)

+# Calling the routine with specific parameters

   $ python Main-Comparison.py minheight maxheight date from to

-Program Settings:
+# Available .png Outputs

   The Python code contains several logical variables, which allow the execution of different tasks.
   These parameters have to be set by the user before execution, in order to output the desired information and graphics.